railsuser2014/openobject-doc-book-en/3/3_8/accounts_fin_ana.rst

 *  :guilabel:`Analytic Balance`,

+.. note:: Menu

+    At the time of writing, there is no separate menu to print analytic reporting.

 .. index::
    pair: cost ledger; analytic

 The Cost Ledger
 ---------------

-The cost ledger provides all of the detailed entries in general accounts for the selected analytic account(s).
+The cost ledger provides the entries in general accounts for the selected analytic account(s).
 It enables you to make a detailed analysis of each operation carried out on one or several projects.

 .. figure::  images/analytic_cost_ledger.png
    :scale: 65